friday27/backend-dev/leetcode_note.md

 342\.
 Power of Four
 344\.
 Reverse String
 345\.
 Reverse Vowels of a String
+349\.
+Intersection of Two Arrays
+350\.
+Intersection of Two Arrays II
 389\.
 Find the Difference (XOR operation)
 392\.
 Is Subsequence
 367\.
 Valid Perfect Square (a square number is 1+3+5+7+...)